openstack/i18n/doc/source/check_translation.rst

    $ cd /opt/openstack-ansible
    $ ./scripts/gate-check-commit.sh translations

-You can set the the components of your AIO installation in ``tests/vars/bootstrap-aio-vars.yml``.
+You can set the components of your AIO installation in ``tests/vars/bootstrap-aio-vars.yml``.
 Dependly on your environment the installation takes 1-2 hours.
 For more details on the AIO configuration, please see `OSA AIO documentation <https://docs.openstack.org/openstack-ansible/latest/user/aio/quickstart.html#building-an-aio>`_.